markcot/ProjMachLearn/README.md

 ***

 ### Virtual environment
 Conda was used to create a localhost Virtual Environment (venvMLP) for running the server.
 The following Windows command line python commands can be to create venvMLP, install and save packages for venvMLP, set the flask_app server and server mode, run the server, stop the server and finally deactivate venvMLP.
+Testing of the flask server showed that there appears to be a conflict with the current version of tensorflow version 2.4.0 and the FLASK_APP.
+As such I had to downgrade tensorflow to version 2.3.0 with associated packages including numpy.

 * λ conda create --name venvMLP python=3.8
 * λ conda activate venvMLP
-* (venvMLP)λ pip install flask
-* (venvMLP)λ pip install tensorflow
+* (venvMLP)λ pip install flask==1.1.2
-* (venvMLP)λ pip install silence-tensorflow
+* (venvMLP)λ pip install tensorflow==2.3.0
-* (venvMLP)λ pip install numpy==1.19.2
+* (venvMLP)λ pip install silence-tensorflow==1.1.1
 * (venvMLP)λ pip freeze > requirements.txt
 * (venvMLP)λ set FLASK_APP=web-server.py
 * (venvMLP)λ set FLASK_ENV=development